If you’re cutting the cord and hoping to keep some premium content in your life, HBO Max could be a great addition to your streaming TV subscriptions.

 Many HBO Customers Get HBO Max for Free

-If you are already an HBO or HBO Now customer, you may be in luck.
-There’s a good chance you could be receiving HBO Max at no additional cost.
+If you’re already an HBO customer, you may be in luck.
+You may be able to get HBO Max at no additional cost.

-According to the HBO Max website, if you are paying for HBO or HBO Now from one of the following services you’re going to receive HBO Max free of additional charge.
+According to the HBO Max website, if you are paying for HBO from one of the following services you’re going to receive HBO Max free of additional charge.

 - Apple TV Channels